KanchiMoe/Charlotte-timeline/episodes.rst

 Supporting evidence
 ---------------------

-1st June is determined by the uniform change from winter to summer [#jpuniform]_.
-This happens on the 1st of June.
+The 1st June estimation is determined by the uniform change from winter to summer, which traditionally happens on the 1st of June [#jpuniform]_.
 We see at least 2 day cycles pass.

 Episode 7
 ============